 You will run your parser using myparser, a shell script that "glues" together the parser with the scanner.
 Note that myparser takes a -p flag for debugging the parser; using this flag causes lots of information about what the parser is doing to be printed on stdout.
-Both bison and CUP produce a human-readable dump of the LALR(1) parsing tables in the cool.output file.
+CUP produces a human-readable dump of the LALR(1) parsing tables in the cool.output file.
 Examining this dump is frequently useful for debugging the parser definition.